 Regularly asking staff how they are doing also demonstrates an interest in people’s wellbeing day-to-day.
 Focussing on what has gone well in their day, not what could have been done better helps.

-When your employees are having issues, have a list of resources that may be able to help them with their problems.
+are having issues, have a list of resources that may be able to help them with

 Maybe this is not the right time now, given the extra workload, but in the future, it could be a good idea to appoint a Mental Health first aider.
 Any of your current staff can become one, find out about training through MHFA (Mental Health First Aid) England.